sysadminsmedia/homebox/README.md

 - _Portable_ - Homebox is designed to be portable and run on anywhere.
 We use SQLite and an embedded Web UI to make it easy to deploy, use, and backup.

 # Screenshots
-Check out screenshots of the project here: https://imgur.com/a/5gLWt2j
+Check out screenshots of the project [here](https://imgur.com/a/5gLWt2j).

 ## Quick Start